ConSol-Monitoring/snclient/docs/prometheus/node.md

 ---
-title: Linux
+title: Linux/OSX
-linkTitle: Linux
+linkTitle: Linux/OSX
 weight: 340
 tags:
   - prometheus
   - linux
+  - osx
   - node_exporter
   - exporter
 ---

 ## Node Exporter

-When running SNClient+ on linux there is a builtin node exporter which can be enabled by:
+When running SNClient+ on linux or osx there is a builtin node exporter which can be enabled by:

     [/modules]